Dorigh/Global-warming/README.md

   - The frequency of tweets in different days of the week.
 The focus was on this particular days because of the unexpected weather condition

-The plots are generarted by R and codes are availes [here](https://github.com/Dorigh/Global-warming/blob/master/plots_dori.R).

 <img src="files/preview.jpg" alt = "plot" align="center" style="width:100%; margin:20px">

 <img src="files/preview2.jpg" alt = "plot2" align="center" style="width:100%; margin:20px">

+All plots are generarted in R and codes are availes [here](https://github.com/Dorigh/Global-warming/blob/master/plots_dori.R).